suit-wg/suit-report/draft-ietf-suit-report.md

 #  EAT Claim {#eat}

+The Entity Attestation Token (EAT, see {{-EAT}}) is a secure container for conveying Attestation Evidence, such as measurements, and Attestation Results.
 The SUIT\_Report is a form of measurement done by the SUIT Manifest Processor as it attempts to invoke a manifest or install a manifest.
 As a result, the SUIT\_Report can be captured in an EAT measurements type.

-The Verifier MAY convert a SUIT\_Report into a more consumable version of the EAT claim by, for example, constructing a measurement results claim that contains the digest of a component, the vendor ID & class ID of a component, etc.
+The log-based structure of the SUIT\_Report is not conducive to processing by a typical Relying Party: it contains only a list of waypoints through the SUIT Manifest--unless system parameter records are included--and requires additional information (the SUIT\_Manifest) to reconstruct the values that must have been present at each test.
+A Verifier in posession of the SUIT\_Manifest can reconstruct the measurements that would produce the waypoints in the SUIT\_Report.
+The Verifier SHOULD convert a SUIT\_Report into a more consumable version of the EAT claim by, for example, constructing a measurement results claim that contains the digest of a component, the vendor ID & class ID of a component, etc.

 #  SUIT\_Report Container {#container}